seznam/ima/docs/cli/cli.md

 description: 'CLI > Introduction to @ima/cli'
 ---

-The IMA.js CLI allows you to build and watch your application (dev-mode).
+The **`ima` CLI** allows you to build and watch your application (dev-mode).
 There are currently 2 supported commands on the CLI - `dev` and `build`.
-However you can always list available commands by running
+However you can always list available commands by running:

 ```
 npx ima --help